Cheap winter getaways

 Snowshoeing or hiking over Lake Superior to see the magnificent ice caves at Mawikwe Bay on the Bayfield Peninsula is the coolest thing you can do in winter (aside from mushing your own sled-dog team for a day, which costs about $300).
 And it doesn't cost a thing.

-If it never freezes, you still can walk along the top of the cliffs on the Lakeshore Trail from Meyers Beach.
+When the ice doesn't freeze, you still can walk along the top of the cliffs on the Lakeshore Trail from Meyers

 Stay at the Village Inn in nearby Cornucopia, where rooms go for $65-$75, including a continental breakfast.